Customize Facebook’s Cover Picture – Dimensions & Template

 Profile Picture Thumbnail

 For those of you that are designers and know CSS, the profile picture is positioned absolute.
 Not that it’s uber important, but just saying.
-It sits 23px from the left and 92px up in the cover picture.
+It sits 23px from the left and 127px up in the cover picture. (or 193px down)

 Border: 4px white (#ffffff)